 Democratise customer research

-For Emily Ketchen, who is CMO and vice-president of PC and smart devices at Lenovo, ensuring the brand is future fit comes from putting customers at the centre of every conversation across the business.
+For Emily Ketchen, who is CMO of Intelligent Devices Group at Lenovo, ensuring the brand is future fit comes from putting customers at the centre of every conversation across the business.

 “Strategy is as much what you won’t do as what you will do,” she said, talking alongside Markey on the panel.

 “At Lenovo we really believe that the whole company is in the business of the customer and so, we’ve done things like democratise our customer insights and research.
 All of our employees have access to that information so we really want and hope that everybody will be in on conversations about how we plan for our future.”

 She said the brand’s entrepreneurial culture helps it think and act swiftly too.

 “We think about ourselves a little bit as a company of owners.
 So it’s super important for us to be thoughtful about what they think is the right thing to do in terms of our strategy as an organisation, but also that they’re empowered to deliver on that strategy,” Ketchen added.